Teach2Breach/pool_party_rs/README.md

 ### pool_party_rs

 This tool is a remote process injection uses techniques described in https://www.safebreach.com/blog/process-injection-using-windows-thread-pools/ and found in https://github.com/SafeBreach-Labs/PoolParty .
-So far only the first and second variant are implemented.
+So far variants 1 and 2 are implemented.
 I will add more variants in the future.

 ##### Note